Play HUD

 • Replaces the applier’s background face (7) with a different texture suitable for selling.

-• After what has been done above, all the applier’s faces become static and can be modified for the brand’s look & feel.
+• Once the above is done, all the applier’s faces become static and can be modified for the brand’s look & feel.

 Never use the word aeros as the first word in the name.

-• Add a thumbnail to face 6, change background face 7 according to your brand style.
+• Add a thumbnail to face 6, and change background face 7 to match your brand style.
 The whole applier is made clickable to bring up the dialog with ‘Apply’ and ‘Remove’ buttons.
-The ‘Remove’ button acts in a similar way as the ‘Remove’ button in the Customization HUD.
+The ‘Remove’ button acts in a similar way to the ‘Remove’ button in the Customization HUD.

-• Change permissions of the mesh and scripts.
+• Change the permissions of the mesh and scripts.

-• Add notes to your end users that in order to adjust the tint or alpha, they will need to use the Customization HUD although they will not see custom texture there.
+• Add a note for your end users that, in order to adjust the tint or alpha, they will need to use the Customization HUD, although they will not see the custom texture there.

 Footnotes

-1. Blender layer is a ring around the base that sits above the Skin, Tattoo and FX layers that can be used to create specific blending with the body.
-2 3
+1. The Blender layer is a ring around the base that sits above the Skin, Tattoo, and FX layers and can be used to create specific blending with the body.
+2 3 4

 2. TFB — abbreviation for Tattoo, FX, and Blender layers just to make the subheading more concise.
 2 3 4 5 6